 Without knowing these numbers, it is hard to properly set expectations or deploy the right sourcing strategy to get the optimal number of candidates in your pipeline.

 Another tip to raise your sourcing strategy’s success is to use the Rule of 3.
-Use three touches along three different channels to maximize candidate engagement.
+Use 3 touches along 3 different channels to maximize candidate engagement.
 This works!

 Editor’s Note: To review Mitzi’s “Job Postings that Sizzle v Fizzle” template, watch her recruitment webinar here.

-3. Use interviews to set expectations and assess fit.
+3. Use interviews to set expectations & assess fit.

 Start by reviewing CVs to determine an initial fit and to identify your interview questions.
 Key things you may want to note is whether a candidate’s expertise matches your defined needs, and if there are any concerning time intervals—i.e. multiple moves, abrupt departures or lapses in licensure.

-Next, use the onsite visit to set the stage for retention.
+Next, use the onsite visit when recruiting physicians to set the stage for retention.
 Being coordinated and prepared is key.
 This includes inviting all key players to the table, assigning each a defined role and blocking off their schedules.